djeada/Qt-Widgets/README.md

 # Qt-Widgets
-Programs written in C++ and Python that make advantage of Qt6 widgets.
+Programs written in C++ and Python that make use of Qt6 widgets.

 ## Requirements